realA10001986/Dash-Gauges/DIY/README.md

 - When using the "Empty Light" [4] connector, the light/button's resistor needs to be removed: Pull up the red cover and pull out the LED; then desolder the LED and bridge the resistor.
 - When using the LED pins of the Digital Roetgens connector [6]: No modification of light/button needed, but the Control Board must be run with a 12V power supply.
 When using 5V, the LED will stay dark.

 About the hole for the "Empty" light: Above light/button requires a 16mm hole.
-I started off drilling that hole into the dial.
-Then I mounted the dial into the meter and marked the hole on the plastic enclosure with a pencil.
-The next step was to remove the dial again, wrap the mechanism in plastic to keep dust out, and drill a smaller hole (7mm) into the enclosure.
-Then I milled that hole into a bigger one, until the button fit.
-The plastic of the enclosure is quite brittle and breaks easily.
-Drilling a 16mm hole appeared too risky.
-Hence the drill/mill method.
+The center of this hole is, looking at the meter from the front, with the dial removed, 11mm above the edge of the barrel.
+When looking at the back, the center is 9mm above the barrel.
+Start with the hole in the enclosure, then mount the dial. mark the hole on the back of the dial, then remove the dial again and make the hole there.

 ### Enclosure